Jacob Murrell: Early career

-Professional career
+D.C.
+United

 On December 19, 2023, Murrell was selected seventh overall in the 2024 MLS SuperDraft by local MLS side, D.C.
 United.
 On January 5, 2024, he signed a contract with the club forgoing his final two years of collegiate eligibility.
 He scored his first professional goal on May 4, 2024, in a 2–2 draw with the Philadelphia Union.

+Falkirk

+On 21 August 2026, Murrell joined Scottish Premiership club Falkirk on an initial two-year deal.